What is Digital Onboarding and How Does It Work?

 What Is Digital Onboarding?

-Often a critical part of Know Your Customer (KYC) protocols, the customer onboarding process typically includes submitting identity documents, providing biometric data (like a selfie or fingerprint), and undergoing background or sanctions list checks.
+Often a critical part of Know Your Customer (KYC) protocols, the customer onboarding process typically involves submitting identity documents, providing biometric data (such as a selfie or fingerprint), and undergoing background or sanctions-list checks.
 While the specific steps may vary by organization or sector, the goal is always the same: to verify a user’s identity securely, efficiently, and in compliance with regulations.

 How Does Digital Onboarding Work?